Coherent coupling between YBCO superconducting resonators and sub-micrometer-thick YIG films: Conclusions

 \section{Conclusions}

-In conclusion, we have studied the microwave response of nonconductive 100-nm-thick YIG films positioned on top of a YBCO superconducting layer.
-Transmission spectra were acquired at different temperatures either by using a broadband CPW line or a CPW resonator.
-In the former case, experimental data have been essentially reproduced using well-known formulae and physical quantities describing the spin-wave excitation spectrum of the YIG film.
+In conclusion, we have studied the microwave response of nonconductive 104-nm-thick YIG films positioned on top of a YBCO superconducting layer.
+Transmission spectra were acquired at different temperatures either by using a broadband CPW or a CPW resonator.
+In the former case, experimental data have been essentially reproduced using well-consolidated models and physical quantities describing the spin-wave excitation spectrum of the YIG film.
 In the latter case, the coupling extracted from the splitting of magnon-photon polaritons amounts to 230~MHz.
-The evolution of the polaritonic spectrum at different temperatures can be attributed to the effects of the penetration depth of the YBCO superconductor.
-The comparison with the results obtained with a thicker YIG film suggests a non-trivial role of both system geometry and material parameters in determining the collective coupling strength.
+The changes in the polaritonic spectrum at different temperatures can be attributed to the effects of the penetration depth in the YBCO resonator.
+The comparison between results obtained with YIG films having different thicknesses suggests a non-trivial role of the system geometry and material parameters in determining the evolution of the transmission spectra.